JoshuaSerrano71/MEEN432Sp2025_JoshuaSerrano71/Project1/README.md

 - Figure 3: Option 1 (ODE 4) Shaft speeds (Omega 1 & 2) at various shaft stiffnesses as a function of time, where DT = 0.1
 - Figure 4: Option 1 (ODE 4) Shaft speeds (Omega 1 & 2) at various shaft stiffnesses as a function of time, where DT = 1
 - Figure 5: Option 1 (ODE 45) Shaft speeds (Omega 1 & 2) at various shaft stiffnesses as a function of time
-- Figure 6: Option 2 (ODE 45) Shaft speeds (Omega 1 & 2) at various shaft stiffnesses as a function of time
-- Figure 7: Option 2 (ODE 1, 4, 45) Shaft speeds (Omega) at various shaft stiffnesses as a function of time
+- Figure 6: Option 2 (ODE 1, 4, 45) Shaft speeds (Omega) at various shaft stiffnesses as a function of time
-- Figure 8: Option 3 (ODE 1, 4, 45) Shaft speeds (Omega) at various shaft stiffnesses as a function of time
+- Figure 7: Option 3 (ODE 1, 4, 45) Shaft speeds (Omega) at various shaft stiffnesses as a function of time
-- Figure 9: CPU Time vs. Time Step for Options 1, 2, and 3
+- Figure 8: CPU Time vs. Time Step for Options 1, 2, and 3